Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 [Alerts from Microsoft Defender for Identity (MDI)](https://docs.microsoft.com/en-us/azure/sentinel/connect-azure-atp): Connector is listed as "Azure Advanced Threat Protection (Preview)" and forward the alerts to the "[SecurityAlert](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/securityalert)" table (also with the old Product name as ProviderName).

 - Raw or detailed logs from MDI aren't available in Azure Sentinel yet.
-Microsoft started to implement the ["Microsoft 365 Defender" connector](https://techcommunity.microsoft.com/t5/azure-sentinel/what-s-new-microsoft-365-defender-connector-now-in-public/ba-p/1865651) that allows streaming of advanced logs.
+Microsoft started to implement the ["Microsoft 365 Defender" connector](https://techcommunity.microsoft.com/t5/azure-sentinel/what-s-new-microsoft-365-defender-connector-now-in-public/ba-p/1865651) that seems to enable streaming of advanced logs in future.

     ![../2020-12-11-identity-security-monitoring/AzIdentity_AzSentinelM365Connector.png](../2020-12-11-identity-security-monitoring/AzIdentity_AzSentinelM365Connector.png)

-    *"Microsoft 365 Defender" connector allows to stream the already known "Advanced hunting" tables (with raw event data) from the M365 Security Portal to Azure Sentinel.
-Currently this is limited to "Defender for Endpoint" but will be coming for other M365 Defender products soon!*
+    *"Microsoft 365 Defender" connector allows to stream the already known "Advanced hunting" tables (with raw event data) from the "M365 Security Portal" to Azure Sentinel.
+Currently this is limited to "Defender for Endpoint" but seems to be coming for other M365 Defender products as well!*

     But at this time, KQL-based queries and hunting (on detailed logs) from MDI is only possible in M365 Defender.

 - Collected (security) logs from domain controller (via Log Analytics Agent / Azure Security Center) can be used to gain insights of the on-premises environment.
-Workbooks to analyze security events to [detect usage of insecure protocols (NTLMv1, WDigest)](https://techcommunity.microsoft.com/t5/azure-sentinel/azure-sentinel-insecure-protocols-workbook-reimagined/ba-p/1558375) or anomalies and user activities across "Identity & Access" operations are available as Template.
+Workbooks to analyze security events to [detect usage of insecure protocols (NTLMv1, WDigest)](https://techcommunity.microsoft.com/t5/azure-sentinel/azure-sentinel-insecure-protocols-workbook-reimagined/ba-p/1558375) or visualize anomalies and user activities across "Identity & Access" operations are available.

     ![../2020-12-11-identity-security-monitoring/AzIdentity_AzSentinelWorkbookIAM.png](../2020-12-11-identity-security-monitoring/AzIdentity_AzSentinelWorkbookIAM.png)
-    *Workbook template "Identity & Access" uses logs from the "SecurityEvents" table to visualize authentication events and user activities in your Active Directory environment.*
+    *Workbook template "Identity & Access" uses logs from the "SecurityEvents" table to visualize authentication events and user activities in your "Active Directory" environment.*

 ### Cloud Sessions (Microsoft Cloud App Security) in "Azure Sentinel"

 [Data from Cloud App Security](https://docs.microsoft.com/en-us/azure/sentinel/connect-cloud-app-security): All alerts from MCAS will be stored in the table "[SecurityAlert](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/securityalert)".
-The second data type of the connector collects the MCAS "Discovery Log" ("Shadow IT" reports) to the "[McasShadowItReporting](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/mcasshadowitreporting)" table of the Sentinel workspace.
+The second data type of the connector collects the "Discovery Log" ("Shadow IT" reports) from MCAS to the "[McasShadowItReporting](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/mcasshadowitreporting)" table in the Sentinel workspace.

-- Azure Sentinel integration will be also [configured in the MCAS portal](https://docs.microsoft.com/en-us/cloud-app-security/siem-sentinel) and allows to specify filters on the discovery logs.
+- Azure Sentinel integration will be also [configured in the "MCAS portal"](https://docs.microsoft.com/en-us/cloud-app-security/siem-sentinel) and allows to specify filters on the discovery logs.
-- [Data schema of the MCAS logs](https://docs.microsoft.com/en-us/cloud-app-security/siem-sentinel#alerts-and-discovery-logs-in-azure-sentinel) in Azure Sentinel are also documented in the MCAS docs.
+- [Data schema of the MCAS logs](https://docs.microsoft.com/en-us/cloud-app-security/siem-sentinel#alerts-and-discovery-logs-in-azure-sentinel) in Azure Sentinel are also documented by Microsoft.
 - Discovery Logs in Azure Sentinel can be visualized by using the [pre-configured Workbook](https://github.com/Azure/Azure-Sentinel/blob/45310fe6be3cb30cbd8f073443a0c2f9144115fa/Workbooks/MicrosoftCloudAppSecurity.json) template.
 - Resolving MCAS alerts can be automated as part of Playbook (instead of PowerAutomate).
-    - Example:  [Closing alert of "Infrequent Country"](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Resolve-McasInfrequentCountryAlerts) if affected users meet a criteria such as "out-of-office status" or "group membership" (high level of business travel).
+    - Example:  [Closing alert of "Infrequent Country"](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Resolve-McasInfrequentCountryAlerts) if affected users meet a criteria such as "out-of-office status" or "group membership" (employees who travel internationally).
 Details of this example are very well [explained by Sebastian Molendijk in his video](https://www.youtube.com/watch?v=ql8x4rC6m9A).

 ### Collaboration Platforms (Office 365 Services) in "Azure Sentinel"

-[Data from Office 365 Logs](https://docs.microsoft.com/en-us/azure/sentinel/connect-office-365): Activity logs from SharePoint, Exchange and Teams will be stored in the "[OfficeActivity](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/officeactivity)" table.
+[Data from Office 365 Logs](https://docs.microsoft.com/en-us/azure/sentinel/connect-office-365): Activity logs from SharePoint, Exchange and Teams will be stored in the "[OfficeActivity](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/officeactivity)" table by this connector.

 - User activities by these three workloads can be visualized in the ["Office 365" workbook](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/Office365.json).
-- Many analytic rules are available [to detect suspicious "Office 365" activities](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/OfficeActivity) but also some hunting queries on [Exchange Online mailboxes, SharePoint downloads](https://github.com/Azure/Azure-Sentinel/tree/master/Hunting%20Queries/OfficeActivity) or [Teams activities](https://github.com/Azure/Azure-Sentinel/tree/master/Hunting%20Queries/TeamsLogs).
+- Many analytic rules are available [to detect suspicious "Office 365" activities](https://github.com/Azure/Azure-Sentinel/tree/master/Detections/OfficeActivity) but also some hunting queries on [Exchange Online mailboxes, SharePoint downloads](https://github.com/Azure/Azure-Sentinel/tree/master/Hunting%20Queries/OfficeActivity) or [Teams activities](https://github.com/Azure/Azure-Sentinel/tree/master/Hunting%20Queries/TeamsLogs) are available.
 - Other compliance, operational or security logs from Office 365 (such as Message Trace logs) are NOT included.
 Collecting the missing logs are described in a [TechCommunity blog post and will be achieved trough Azure Logic Apps](https://techcommunity.microsoft.com/t5/azure-sentinel/how-to-protect-office-365-with-azure-sentinel/ba-p/1656939).

 [Alerts from "Microsoft Defender for Office 365" (MDO)](https://docs.microsoft.com/en-us/azure/sentinel/connect-office-365-advanced-threat-protection): Data connector is named as "Office 365 Advanced Threat Protection" (OATP) and allows to store many types of alerts from the "Office Security and Compliance Center"  to the "[SecurityAlert](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/securityalert)" table.

 Advanced logs (data) and all types of alerts from MDO aren't available yet.
-As already mentioned,  the "[M365 Connector](https://docs.microsoft.com/en-us/azure/sentinel/connect-microsoft-365-defender)" seems to improve the log integration between MDO and Sentinel in the future.
+As already mentioned,  the "[M365 Defender Connector](https://docs.microsoft.com/en-us/azure/sentinel/connect-microsoft-365-defender)" seems to improve the log integration between MDO and Sentinel in the future.

 ### Device / Endpoint Security (Microsoft Defender for Endpoint) in "Azure Sentinel"

 [Alerts from "Microsoft Defender for Endpoint" (MDE)](https://docs.microsoft.com/en-us/azure/sentinel/connect-microsoft-defender-advanced-threat-protection): Data connector to fetch alerts generated by endpoint protection is also named unter the old brand "Microsoft Defender Advanced Threat Protection" (MDATP).
-Alerts will be also stored (similar to the other M365 Defender products) to the "[SecurityAlert](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/securityalert)" table.
+Alerts will be also stored (similar to the other M365 Defender products) in the "[SecurityAlert](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/securityalert)" table.

-- Many [playbooks](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks) are available from Microsoft to use MDE to restrict entities (block IP address, URL, app execution,...) or further interaction (get investigation package or list of from the Threat & Vulnerability Management) as part of an automated response process.
+- Many [playbooks](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks) are available from Microsoft to use MDE to restrict entities (block IP address, URL, app execution,...) or further interaction (get investigation package or list of the Threat & Vulnerability Management) as part of an automated response process.

-[Data from M365 Defender (Device*)](https://docs.microsoft.com/en-us/azure/sentinel/connect-microsoft-365-defender): Advanced logs from the already known "advanced hunting" tables (DeviceInfo, DeviceLogonEvents,...) in M365 Defender will be streamed to Azure Sentinel by this new connector.
+[Data from M365 Defender (Device*)](https://docs.microsoft.com/en-us/azure/sentinel/connect-microsoft-365-defender): Advanced logs from the already known "advanced hunting" tables (DeviceInfo, DeviceLogonEvents,...) in M365 Defender will be streamed to "Azure Sentinel" by this new connector.

 - This allows new hunting and correlation options between logs that can be only collected from Azure Monitor/Azure Sentinel and M365 integrated logs.
-    - Example: Windows Sign In events (from Azure AD's SigninLogs) can be correlated natively with the DeviceLogonEvents (which covers local sign-in and authentication events from the endpoints).
+    - Example: Windows Sign In events (from Azure AD's "SigninLogs") can be correlated natively with the DeviceLogonEvents (which covers local sign-in and authentication events from the endpoints).
 - M365 Defender and Azure Sentinel using KQL as query language.
 Therefore all your existing hunting queries from MDE/M365 Defender should be easily used in Azure Sentinel as well.

 ## Investigation of Incidents in "Azure Sentinel"

 ### Incidents and Workbooks in "Azure Sentinel" blade

 Incidents blade of "Azure Sentinel" shows all alerts from the connected sources in Azure Sentinel.
 This includes MCAS custom alerts (such as "Elevated Global Admin to Azure Management") and all other built-in policies or detections (e.g. "Mass Download by a single user" in MCAS.
-But also alerts from "Azure Security Center" ("Access from a Tor exit") and "Analytic rules" (in Azure Sentinel) on Azure Activity Logs ("Rare subscription-level operations") will be listed.
+But also alerts from "Azure Security Center" ("Access from a Tor exit") and "Analytic rules" (from Azure Sentinel) on Azure Activity Logs ("Rare subscription-level operations") will be listed.

 ![../2020-12-11-identity-security-monitoring/AzIdentity_AzSentinelIncidents.png](../2020-12-11-identity-security-monitoring/AzIdentity_AzSentinelIncidents.png)

 It's important to understand the difference between incident and alerts in Azure Sentinel:
-Incidents are group of related alerts and will be correlated by Azure Sentinel.
+Incidents are a group of related alerts and will be correlated by Azure Sentinel.

 - As already described, alerts from connected security products (MDE, MDI, Azure Defender, etc.) are only displayed as "Incident" if "[Microsoft Security Incident Creation Analytic Rules](https://docs.microsoft.com/en-us/azure/sentinel/create-incidents-from-alerts)" are configured in the "Analytics" blade.
 - Built-in (templates) or custom analytic rules can be grouped as "Incident" if an alert is triggered (enabled by default).

 It is also important to know the [three different types of analytic rules](https://docs.microsoft.com/en-us/azure/sentinel/tutorial-detect-threats-built-in#about-out-of-the-box-detections) and the logic behind them.

-Azure Sentinel includes various workbooks that supports a unified incident management:
+Azure Sentinel includes various workbooks that supports a unified and advanced view of incidents:

 - [Incident Overview](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/IncidentOverview.json) (In-depth information to a specific incident case)
-- [Investigation Insights](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/InvestigationInsights.json) (Incident Timeline and Trend combined with detailed information about entity and incidents)
+- [Investigation Insights](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/InvestigationInsights.json) (Incident timeline and trend combined with detailed information about entity and incidents)
 - [MITRE ATT&CK](https://github.com/Azure/Azure-Sentinel/blob/master/Workbooks/MITREAttack.json) (Visualizing coverage of MITRE ATT&CK framework on Azure Sentinel)

 ## Investigation Graph